 A low insurance estimate usually means the scope of work is incomplete or the measurements are off, not that the insurer “won” and you’re stuck.
 Most estimates are written from standardized pricing databases, but they are only as accurate as the person who wrote the scope.
 Your next move is to verify the scope line by line against what’s actually damaged and what actually has to be replaced.

-How Insurance Roof Estimates Are Created — Most roof claim estimates are produced in one of two estimating platforms: Xactimate or Symbility.
+Most roof claim estimates are produced in one of two estimating platforms: Xactimate or Symbility.
 These tools pull from regional price lists for labor and materials and can be reasonably accurate at a per-item level.

 The catch is simple: the software does not inspect your home.
 A person chooses the line items, quantities, and assumptions.
 If they miss something, choose the wrong item, or enter the wrong quantity, the estimate will be low even if the pricing database is fine.